ashwingit2001/MoodTune/README.md

 2. Enter your current mood in the input box and click "Generate".
 3. Review the generated niche playlist (background and text update).
 4. Click "Save to Spotify" to log in and create the playlist in your Spotify account.
-5. After creation, use the provided "Open Playlist on Spotify" link.

 ---